AhmedHussain007/AhmedHussain007/README.md

 - 📧 Email Automation System – Built a system that automatically sends Emails, tracks replies, follows up with prospects, and converts leads into clients without manual effort.

 - 🤖 Have very deep understanding of LLMs and also implemented them from scratch.

-- 🌐 Developed a Machine Translation project from Dutch to English.

 ---